- clear (v.)

 - clear (adj.)

-The sense evolution involves an identification of the spreading of sound and the spreading of light (cf. English loud, used of colors; German hell "clear, bright, shining," of pitch, "distinct, ringing, high").
-Of the weather, from late 14c.; of meanings or explanations, c.1300.
-(An Old English word for this was sweotol "distinct, clear, evident".)
-Sense of "free from encumbrance," apparently nautical, developed c.1500.
+The sense evolution involves an identification of the spreading of sound and the spreading of light (compare English loud, used of colors; German hell "clear, bright, shining," of pitch, "distinct, ringing, high").
+Of complexion, from c.
+1300; of the weather, from late 14c.; of meanings or explanations, "manifest to the mind, comprehensible," c.
+1300.
+(An Old English word for this was sweotol "distinct, clear, evident.")
+Sense of "free from encumbrance," apparently nautical, developed c.
+1500.
 Phrase in the clear attested from 1715.
+Clear-sighted is from 1580s (clear-eyed is from 1529s); clear-headed is from 1709.